wellcometrust/together-science-can/README.md

 ### [togethersciencecan.org](https://togethersciencecan.org)

-This is a single-page site for the *Together Science Can* campaign.
+This is a single-page site for the [#TogetherScienceCan](https://twitter.com/hashtag/togethersciencecan) campaign.
 It is designed as a static site generated from JSON, which means it's very lightweight and extensible.

 ## Requirements